 Numbers Without Enclosures

 Vertical Offset for Top Staff on Multi-Staff Systems.
 Checking this option causes the plugin to use the alternate vertical placement value when there are multiple staves in a system.
-Do not use this option until you have already extracted the parts.
+This recommended for parts like keyboard or piano vocal parts.

 Center Ranges Under Multimeasure Rests.
 Turn on this option to center ranges under multimeasure rests.
 To use this option, the source measure number range(s) in Finale must have the "Show Measure Ranges on Multimeasure Rests" option checked.